cdsds210/b1-final-exam-review/src/shell-and-git.md

 1. How do you see what directory you're currently in?
 2. How do you change your working directory?
 To a subfolder?
 To a parent directory?
 3. How can you see the full content of a file?
-How can you peak the beginning content?
+How can you peek the beginning/ending content?
 4. How can see all files in your current directory?
 What flag do you need for hidden files?
 What flag to show file permissions?

 ## Git